 The desire to “ask for permission” or “ask for feedback” is more often than not a form of resistance or a lack of self-trust.
-We don’t want to be too overpowering, and we want to get buy-in up front.
+We don’t want to be too overpowering, and we want to get buy-in upfront.
 And we ask permission to say something when there’s absolutely no need to do that.

 4. Seeking perfection

-A lot of times when we women get a new job offer or any new opportunity, women will feel like they need to be fully skilled before taking it on, while a man given the same opportunity will say, ‘It’s about time they picked me!’
+A lot of times when women get a new job offer or any new opportunity, women will feel like they need to be fully skilled before taking it on, while a man given the same opportunity will say, ‘It’s about time they picked me!’
 Men will say, ‘I’ll take the job and figure it out when I get there.’
 We all have moments of self-doubt that can be paralyzing, but wavering on decisions that affect your career can result in missed opportunities.

-We know that saying say “no” sounds very simple, but isn’t always easy in practice.
+We know that saying “no” sounds very simple, but isn’t always easy in practice.
 Remember: a “yes” to one commitment is a “no” to something else.
 Own your “no’s” so you can love those yesses!
 Also we women think too much and we worry too much.
 At some point, you have to stop feeling so concerned about what people will think about you.

 6. Going with the flow without having any goals

-Obvious we have mentioned this a thousand times on Women On Topp!
+Obviously we have mentioned this a thousand times on Women On Topp!
 You have to be really clear about what you want.
 Often women tend to just go with the flow because they don’t want to think of setting goals.
 Which is one of the reasons why we sabotage our success.

 7. We only do things we know how to do

 Stop worrying about whether if you are skilled or not, get over it and do something new.
 We always think we can’t do it, but we can!
 Women often don’t set any goals because they don’t know how to get there.
-Well guess what!
+Well, guess what!
 NO ONE does!